 This project is being co-led by Dr. Vicky Bungay and Linda Dewar, Inner City Women’s Initiatives Society Executive Director.
-The team includes an expert advisory comprised of community members, service organizations and researchers.
+The team includes community organizations, researchers, and a community advisory committee.

-The overall aim is to promote access to support services among highly isolated and vulnerable women experiencing intimate partner violence in Vancouver’s Downtown Eastside.
+The overall aim is to promote access to support services among highly isolated and vulnerable women experiencing violence in Vancouver’s Downtown Eastside.

-Its participatory action research (PAR) approach involving researchers, health and social service leaders/staff and women experiencing IPV.
+Its participatory action research (PAR) approach involves researchers, health and social service leaders/staff and women experiencing violence.
 The team will build on the capacity of current services to learn if and how integrating a trauma informed approach to outreach services facilitates women’s connections with health and social services and improves service coordination to address the populations’ needs.
 By testing trauma and violence informed approaches to engagement we can achieve our goal of learning how to work together to understand women’s priorities and foster safe access to services and relationships with practitioners.
 Ultimately this partnerships and research will offer an empirically driven model of trauma and violence informed outreach that includes an intervention that can be implemented and measured and can be further tested and refined at a national level.
 This project is innovative in its implementation and testing of a tailored intervention at a community level, leadership structure, and meaningful collaborations across professions and sectors.

 For more information please contact: